Ryang326/STAT628_Module3_Group8/README.md

 # Exploratory Data Analysis
 This directory includes scripts that we used to analyze and give suggestions to PizzaHut.

+# Image Folder
+This directory includes any figures/images/tables produced in our analysis.

 # Shiny App
 This directory includes the script to build the web-based shiny app based on the final result we got.